Misdiagnosis of Chest Pain Lawyers

 Heart attacks occur when there is an occlusion of the blood supply carrying oxygen to part of the heart.
 If identified promptly heart damage can be greatly reduced or even eliminated with medications, catheterization, stenting or other procedures.
 Emergency room physicians should be skilled in immediate recognition and treatment of this condition.
 Failure to diagnose the condition can result in death or heart failure.

 Pulmonary embolisms are clots which break off from the legs or pelvis and travel through the right heart into the lungs.
 They can be fatal if not treated immediately with blood thinners or even, in some cases, surgery or thrombolysis.
-It is critical that when a patient presents with chest pain that this diagnosis is considered as prompt treatment is life-saving.
+It is critical that when a patient presents with chest pain that this diagnosis is considered, as prompt treatment is life-saving.

 Pneumonia can be rapidly fatal and can present as chest pain.
 The treatment for pneumonia is generally intravenous antibiotic and other supportive therapy, quite different from the treatment for heart attack or pulmonary embolism.
-It is crucial that an emergency room physician in performing a differential diagnosis consider pneumonia as a possible cause of chest pain.
+It is crucial that an emergency room physician in performing a differential diagnosis considers pneumonia as a possible cause of chest pain.
 The failure to diagnose this condition can result in death, debility from lung disease or infectious complications, or damage to other organs as a result of shock.

 Aortic dissection is a condition in which the main artery carrying blood away from the heart tears.
 This can cause loss of blood, malfunction of the heart, and rapid death.
 It can be repaired surgically if it is promptly recognized.
 It is imperative that this diagnosis be considered in all persons presenting to a hospital with chest pain as prompt treatment for this is life-saving.
 Further, if anticoagulant or thrombolytic drugs are given to a person with this condition with the mistaken belief that they are having a heart attack, death may result.